9 Days , 2 Countries , 4 Cities

-Recommended Tour: You may like to take a visit to Trim Castle the largest Anglo-Norman castle in Ireland.
+Recommended Tour: You may like to take a visit to Trim Castle, the largest Anglo-Norman castle in Ireland.
 Constructed over a thirty-year period by Hugh de Lacy in 1176.
-The castle and grounds were the settings for the King’s Castle in the film Braveheart.
+The castle and grounds were the settings for the King’s Castle in Braveheart.

 Overnight in your Hotel in Trim.

-Visit Slane Castle built in the late 18th century and the seat of the Conyngham family since 1703.
+Ireland’s ancient tour, we visit Slane Castle, built in the late 18th century, and the seat of the Conyngham family since 1703.
 One of the most picturesque and historic buildings in Ireland.
 Learn of the history and take in the ambiance.

-Next, you will visit Slane Castle Whiskey Distillery housed within the 250-year-old stables of the Castle estate.
-During the tour, you will be taken through the heritage room, barley room, cooperage, and maturation warehouse before a final stop that provides a view of the pot stills and productions areas.
-The tour concludes with a taste of the signature triple casked blend, Slane Irish Whiskey.
+Next, you will visit Slane Castle Whiskey Distillery, housed within the 250-year-old stables of the Castle estate.
+During the tour, you will be taken through the heritage room, barley room, cooperage, and maturation warehouse before a final stop that provides a view of the pot stills and production areas.
+The tour concludes with a taste of the signature triple-casked blend, Slane Irish Whiskey.